janboone/department/opendag.md

 * by this reasoning

-    * a new cancer treatment that leads to 0.5 qaly
+    * a new cancer treatment that brings 0.5 qaly
-    * at the price of 50.000 euro
+    * at the price of 50.000 euro per treatment
 	* should not be covered by basic insurance
+    * because, once it is covered, people will use it

 * this is what (almost) happened to the treatments for Fabry and Pompe
 * then the 8 o'clock news opens with ...